Russula integra

 Russula integra, commonly known as the entire russula, is a species of mushroom.
 The fungus stems from the huge genus of Russula.
 It is found in conifer forests across Europe and throughout North America.

 The fruiting body is mildly flavoured with a slight cashew-like taste and dense flesh.
-It is edible and most commonly consumed in Central Europe.
+It is edible when cooked thoroughly and is popular in parts of Europe.

 Description

 The cap is almost shaped like a sphere at first, and soon becomes flattened or depressed; it is 6-12 cm broad.
 The cuticle is shiny, varies in color, but is usually brown and tinged with violet, purple, yellow, or green.
 The gills are thick, widely spaced, easily crumbled into small pieces, white at first and then turns bright yellow eventually.
 The stipe is thick and white, but stains yellow or russet with age; it measures 5-12 cm long and 2-3 cm thick.
 The flesh is white, very firm, and has a mild flavor.
 The spore print is yellow-ochre, broadly elliptical, and has amyloid warts.